- If I didn’t pre-register, can I still attend?

 - If I register and can’t attend, can I get a refund?

 Class and college registration fees are nonrefundable, and meal fees are nonrefundable after April 26.
-Requests for refunds of housing payments must be made in writing and received or postmarked no later than April 26.
+Requests for refunds must be made in writing and received or postmarked no later than April 26.
 All refund requests will be reviewed and processed following the completion of Reunion II weekend (May 26).
 Please allow up to four weeks for receipt of your refund.

 NOTE: All alumnae MUST register at the Alumnae House to be included in their class attendance count.